Your Best 2-Day Oxford Itinerary from London

 You will also pass Radcliffe Camera and the famous Bridge of Sighs or Hertford Bridge nearby.
 Both are a must-stop for photos, and it always seems you can never get enough images!

-Tours typically take you through the Covered Market home to several shops and eateries.
+Tours typically take you through the Covered Market, home to several shops and eateries.
 Stop at Moos for delicious milkshakes.
 Remember, the tour moves fast, so grab your food either before or right after the tour.
 Once the shops close, they are closed!
-Meaning, even though you may have been waiting in line for twenty minutes, it would not matter, unfortunately.
+Although you may have been waiting in line for twenty minutes, it would not matter, unfortunately.

 Walking tours in Oxford take approximately two hours.
 If you are a Harry Potter fan, one of the things to do in Oxford is to take the Harry Potter tour separately.
 You may recognize some of the scenes filmed at the colleges, including Christ Church.